 - Live in Washtenaw, Livingston, or Monroe County, Michigan; and

-- Plan to attend a 2– or 4-year college, university or a trade school.
+- Enroll in either your first or second year of, a 2- or 4-year college, university or a trade school program during the 2021-22 school year

 - Complete the Application Form, including essays.
 Each essay must be in paragraph format with a word count of 300 words or less.
-Essays are described fully on the application form but must describe a community involvement or volunteer experience in the past year.
+Essays are described fully on the application form and must describe a community involvement or volunteer experience in the past two years.

-- Provide one letter of recommendation from a teacher or a school counselor.
-All letters must be post mailed, even if you complete your application online.
+- Provide one letter of recommendation from a significant person in your life who is not a family member.
+For example, a teacher, counselor, boss, coach, mentor, etc. All letters must be post mailed, even if you complete your application online.

 Ann Arbor CIL